UniversalRobots/Universal_Robots_ROS_Driver/README.md

 If the parameters in that file don't match the ones reported from the robot, the driver will output an error during startup, but will remain usable.

-For more information on the launchfile's parameters see its own documentation.
+For more information on the launch file's parameters see its own documentation.

 Once the robot driver is started, load the previously generated program on the robot panel and execute it.
 From that moment on the robot is fully functional.
 You can make use of the pause